UKHomeOffice/egar-public-site-ui/README.md

 - GET and POST request handlers are separated out in `get.controller.js` and `post.controller.js`.
 - `./test` file structure roughly maps the `./app` file structure e.g. test/garfile/garupload/get.controller.test.js` is the test for `./app/garfile/garupload/get.controller.js`.
 - `public` folders contains frontend scripts, stylesheets and html that is sent to the user.
-- `locales` contains text used in the app, `common` contains common functionalty used in app.
+- `locales` contains text used in the app.
+- `common` contains common functionalty used in app.